Stars and Cosmology

 Sunspot (solar) Cycles

-Sunspot counts rise and fall on an 11 year cycle
+- Sunspot counts rise and fall on an 11 year cycle

-22 years is a total cycle meaning the polarity goes from positive, to negative and back to positive
+- 22 years is a total cycle meaning the polarity goes from positive, to negative and back to positive

-Caused by differential rotation
+- Caused by differential rotation

-relating to sunspot (solar) cycles
+- relating to sunspot (solar) cycles

-High magnetism will split absorption line into three instead of one
+- High magnetism will split absorption line into three instead of one

-Cooler, bright red columns of plasma seen against the dar "sky" off the limb of the sun
+- Cooler, bright red columns of plasma seen against the dar "sky" off the limb of the sun

-Rise up from magnetic sun spots
+- Rise up from magnetic sun spots

-Sometimes they can connect to other spots if they get strong enough and form loops
+- Sometimes they can connect to other spots if they get strong enough and form loops

-Seen on the side of the sun
+- Seen on the side of the sun

-Same as prominences only seen on the front of the sun--against the brighter photosphere
+- Same as prominences only seen on the front of the sun--against the brighter photosphere

-They appear darker because they are cooler
+- They appear darker because they are cooler

 Solar Flares (CMEs)

-CME-Coronal Mass Ejection
+- CME-Coronal Mass Ejection

-Super large prominences
+- Super large prominences

-Can loop to connect two sun spots but they are huge
+- Can loop to connect two sun spots but they are huge

 a bright region in the chromosphere of the Sun, typically found in regions of the chromosphere near sunspots

-As gases are compressed, the temp will rise.
+- As gases are compressed, the temp will rise.

-Works initially, but not in the long run
+- Works initially, but not in the long run

-Pressure of gravity balances with released energy
+- Pressure of gravity balances with released energy

-Balance of gravity created by its mass and outward release of its gas pressure
+- Balance of gravity created by its mass and outward release of its gas pressure

-The sun is in Main sequence when it has achieved this
+- The sun is in Main sequence when it has achieved this

-Thermal reactions in the core of the sun must be transported to the surface.
+- Thermal reactions in the core of the sun must be transported to the surface.

-Too little release and the sun will heat up
+- Too little release and the sun will heat up

-Too much release and the sun will cool down
+- Too much release and the sun will cool down

-Another method of transportation of energy in sun
+- Another method of transportation of energy in sun

-Occurs in the inner 25% of the sun
+- Occurs in the inner 25% of the sun

-This is the same 25% where nuclear fusion is occurring
+- This is the same 25% where nuclear fusion is occurring

-Energy radiates out like a radiator
+- Energy radiates out like a radiator

-One method of transportation of energy in sun
+- One method of transportation of energy in sun

-Vertical swirling, cooler gases sink while heated gases rise
+- Vertical swirling, cooler gases sink while heated gases rise

-Occurs in the outer 30% of the sun
+- Occurs in the outer 30% of the sun

-We can see this happening
+- We can see this happening

 How does time effect transportation in the sun?

-The core is dense so photons move slowly
+- The core is dense so photons move slowly

-Once to the surface they travel away at the speed of light
+- Once to the surface they travel away at the speed of light

 What is the temperature of the sun?

-Subatomic byproducts of nuclear fusion
+- Subatomic byproducts of nuclear fusion

-Theorized for a long time but not able to be detected
+- Theorized for a long time but not able to be detected

-Finally detected after 40 yrs
+- Finally detected after 40 yrs

-This is how we know there is nuclear fusion going on
+- This is how we know there is nuclear fusion going on

-The apparent change in the position of a nearby star when observed from Earth due to our planet's yearly orbit around the Sun.
+- The apparent change in the position of a nearby star when observed from Earth due to our planet's yearly orbit around the Sun.

-This method allows astronomers to calculate distances to stars that are less than 100 parsecs from Earth.
+- This method allows astronomers to calculate distances to stars that are less than 100 parsecs from Earth.

-Formula is d=1/p
+- Formula is d=1/p

-Further away, less accurate
+- Further away, less accurate

-One way of measuring the distance of stars
+- One way of measuring the distance of stars

-Uses the inverse square law (double the distance, luminosity is 4 times less)
+- Uses the inverse square law (double the distance, luminosity is 4 times less)

-Luminosity is known by color or spectral class, both give it's temperature
+- Luminosity is known by color or spectral class, both give it's temperature

-Based on a number system developed by Hipparchus, a Greek philosopher in BC times
+- Based on a number system developed by Hipparchus, a Greek philosopher in BC times

 - The smaller the number, the brighter the object

 - The bigger the number, the fainter the object

 - Each whole number =2.512 x brighter/dimmer than previous whole number

-Unaided human eye can't see past magnitude 6
+- Unaided human eye can't see past magnitude 6

 - The brightness of a star as it appears from earth using the magnitude scale

-Designated with a "m" (small case)
+- Designated with a "m" (small case)

-The apparent magnitude of any star if it were placed at 10pc from Earth using the magnitude scale
+- The apparent magnitude of any star if it were placed at 10pc from Earth using the magnitude scale

-Designated with a "M" (upper case)
+- Designated with a "M" (upper case)